jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-todo.md

 - search from https://github.com/sveltejs/kit/blob/master/sites/kit.svelte.dev/src/lib/search/search.js
 - Add full-screen view for sandbox
 - update meta-tags based on current page
-- shouldn't crash upon finding oddly placed file like `/src/+layout.svelte`
+- shouldn't crash upon finding oddly placed file like `/src/+layout.svelte` or `src/ind.md`
 - catch when a variants file exists by itself and inform how to use variants
 - keep sidebar active page in view

 ## Nice to Have
+- add ability to pass a route and use the same Frame component as a Story (useful in SvelteFireTS to show)
+- add button to iframe to open separately in new window
 - consider scaling down iframe when it's larger than the viewport
 - Vite server middleware to update/add stories from browser
 - Vite server middleware to update/add variants from browser